tabcat/spec/IPFS_LOG_ENTRY.md

 The **sig** field must be the byte output of the DSA used to sign the **data** field with the identity referenced by the **from** field.
 The identity specifies the DSA and keys being used to create and verify the **sig** field.

 The **data** field must be the [dag-cbor](https://github.com/ipld/ipld/blob/master/specs/codecs/dag-cbor/spec.md) encoded entry data in its bytes format.

+## Logical Clock

+The **clock** field is used to add more richness to ordering the log.
+When creating new entries:

+ - If no other entries are known to exist as part of the log, the entry.clock is set to 0.
+ - If entries are known to exist as part of this log, the entry.clock is set to the highest known clock value in the log + 1.

 ## Reference Fields